Overview

 Spray and Pray

-Furthermore, many digital photographers today are natural light photographers, relying on the sun to provide a natural glow.
+Many digital photographers are natural light photographers, relying on the sun to provide a natural glow.
+They’ll throw around the expression “Golden Hour” to sound professional, when the truth is, the “Golden Hour” is simply subdued lighting with no harsh shadows.

 Natural Light